iliachry/iliachry.github.io/pages/blog.md

 # Blog & Insights

-*Thoughts on VR development, metaverse trends, research discoveries, and the intersection of technology with human experience.*
+*Thoughts on XR development, metaverse trends, research discoveries, and the intersection of technology with human experience.*

 ---